 In addition, side barriers must be provided along those portions of the platform that remain outside the car when the lift is in the raised position.
-The portion which is inside the car envelope does not need side barriers since they could restrict the ability of a wheelchair or mobility aid user in turning into the aisle.
+The portion which is inside the car envelope does not need side barriers as such barriers could restrict the ability of a wheelchair or mobility aid user in turning into the aisle.
 In addition, a specific prohibition makes it clear that the side barriers cannot interfere with maneuvering.
 Care must be taken in this design because there is often a gap between the side of the lift platform and the car floor when the lift is fully raised.
-For bus lifts, several lift manufacturers and transit operators have indicated that they use various "close-out" gaskets and devices to eliminate or red uce such gaps so that the wheel of a wheelchair or mobility aid will not be trapped when it turns into the aisle.
+In regard to bus lifts, several lift manufacturers and transit op erators have indicated that they use various "close-out" gaskets and devices to eliminate or reduce such gaps so that the wheel of a wheelchair or mobility aid will not be trapped when it turns into the aisle.
 The height requirement for side barriers has been chosen to accommodate some rims on the cambered wheels of sport wheelchairs which may need space to clear the barriers.
 Higher barriers might interfere with such chairs unless the platform is wider.

 Previous FTA-sponsored guidelines for lifts specified a safety test for the loading edge (outer) barrier.
-The Board has not required such a test in these guidelines because NHTSA is planning to issue safety standards for bus lifts which may be suitable for application here.
+The Board has not required such a test in these guidelines because NHTSA is planning to issue proposed safety standards for bus lifts which may be suitable for application here.
 The Board feels that NHTSA is the appropriate agency to define safety tests.
-In the meantime, this provision includes only a performance requirement.
-The detailed force test in the original proposal could have been interpreted as meaning that a 3-inch high barrier was sufficient to prevent a power wheelchair from rolling off a platform.
-This is not the case, since some common power wheelchairs can easily ride over a 3-inch barrier, even if it is firmly locked in its raised position.
-A barrier with a height greater than 3 inches may be adequate, depending on the angle of the barrier and its rigidity, but a specific test has not been performed to determine what the appropriate height should be.
-Further, the proposed test seemed to ignore other potential solutions such as a reported Canadian stan dard which would add ress the issue of preventing the occup ant of a wheelchair or mobility aid from falling from the platform in addition to restraining the chair.
-Accordingly, the final provision permits a supplementary system as an alternative to a high barrier.
+In the mean time, this provision includes on ly a performance requirement and permits a supplementary system as an alternative to a high barrier.

 Finally, whatever barrier or supplemental system is used, it must either rise or engage automatically when the lift is raised more than three inches off the platform or ground, or there must be an interlock which prevents the lift from rising more than three inches off the platform or ground unless the barrier or supplementary system is engaged.
 Thus, the barrier or system could be engaged manually, provided the lift could not rise unless it were properly engaged.
-Systems could, for example, employ an electrical switch which interrup ts power to the lift unless the barrier is engaged or might use a mechanical slip-clutch or gear and sprocket arrangement which is engaged only when the barrier is raised or the supplemental system is engaged.
+Systems could, for example, employ an electrical switch which interrupts power to the lift unless the barrier is engaged or might use a mechanical slip-clutch or gear and sprocket arrangement which is engaged only when the barrier is raised or the supplemental system is engaged.